thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 		mute_led_direction	0
 	}

-A mixer conrol object can be added to the pga widget class definition as below:
+You can add a mixer control object to the pga widget class definition:

 .. code-block:: bash

 	Class.Widget."pga" {
 		# Attributes, qualifiers and default values are skipped for simplicity.
-		# Please refer to the complete class definition in Section 1.1.8 above for details
+		# Refer to the complete class definition in "Complete Class Definition" for details

 		# volume control for pga widget
 		Object.Control.mixer."1" {